Top Dem: Trump did interfere with Russia probe

 "But nonetheless, he fired the top cop on that investigation, and I think no one believes this was about Hillary Clinton's emails, I think it was all about the Russia case," Schiff said.

-Trump told NBC on Thursday that he wanted the FBI's investigation into Russia's election meddling to be "absolutely done properly."
-White House deputy press secretary Sarah Huckabee Sanders suggested that Comey's firing could hasten the agency's investigation into Russian meddling.
+Trump told NBC on Thursday that he wanted the FBI's investigation into Russia's election meddling to be "absolutely done properly," and said Comey's firing might "lengthen out the investigation."
+White House deputy press secretary Sarah Huckabee Sanders suggested earlier that it could hasten the agency's investigation.

 "We want this to come to its conclusion, we want it to come to its conclusion with integrity," she said, referring to the FBI's probe into Moscow's interference in last year's election.
 "And we think that we've actually, by removing Director Comey, taken steps to make that happen."